 The whitewater boating season has begun on the Dolores River.

-Flows on the upper Dolores River above McPhee Reservoir were at 1,000 cubic feet per second (cfs) as of Sunday.
+Flows on the upper Dolores River above McPhee Reservoir were around 1,000 cubic feet per second (cfs) as of Thursday.

-Below McPhee Dam, a 60-day whitewater release is planned, with initial ramp-up of 400 cfs per day starting on April 11.
-By April 16, rafting flows will reach 2,000 cfs, and stay there for 30 days.
+Below McPhee Dam, a 55-day whitewater release is currently planned, with initial ramp-up of 400 cfs per day starting around April 11.
+By April 16, rafting flows are expected to reach 2,000 cfs, and stay there for 30 days.
+Weather and runoff conditions could alter the release schedule.

 In the third week of May, managers will release flushing flows of 4,000 cfs for several days to provide ecological benefits to the river.
 The high flows mimic a natural spring hydrograph, and benefit the river by scouring the channel, redistributing cobbles for fish spawning and improving pool habitat for native fish species.
 Flood-plain inundation also helps generate native vegetation growth by spreading seeds beyond the main channel.